xitop/edzed/docs/advanced.rst

 Persistent state add-on
 +++++++++++++++++++++++

-.. class:: edzed.AddonPersistence
+.. class:: AddonPersistence

   Inheriting from this class adds a persistent state.

-  The internal state (as returned by :meth:`edzed.SBlock.get_state` can be saved to persistent storage provided by the circuit.
+  The internal state (as returned by :meth:`SBlock.get_state` can be saved to persistent storage provided by the circuit.
 Instances can enable persistent state feature with the *persistent* keyword argument.